mala-project/mala/docs/source/index.md

 MALA also provides ample options for [advanced use](./advanced_usage.rst), to, e.g., improve training and inference speed, scale to large systems or visualize results.

+If you use MALA in your research, please make sure to [cite accordingly](./citing.rst).

 ## Who is behind MALA?